ivobul/recreate-websites-apps/mint-signup-form/README.md

-## Recreate the form used by Mint.com for signing up new users.
+## Recreate the form used by Mint.com for signing up new users

 ![Preview](preview.png)

+---

+<strong>For personal use and learning purposes only.</strong>